XZHU1216/California-House-Price-Prediction/README.md

 # California-House-Price-Prediction

 This project aims to predict housing prices in California using the California Housing Dataset "housing.csv".
 The analysis includes data preprocessing, feature engineering, model training, evaluation, and error analysis to build a robust predictive model.
-You can find more details and the program code in California Housing Prices.ipynb.
+You can find more details and the program code in "California Housing Prices.ipynb".

 The dataset contains 20640 entries and 10 variables following.